-3. The Ad Hoc Committee and the Board of Trustees or its designee are to adhere to the following practices in recommending and enacting the termination of tenured faculty members.

-3.a The appointment of a faculty member with tenure shall not be terminated in favor of retaining a faculty member without tenure in the same program, department, or College, except in extraordinary circumstances where a serious distortion of the academic program would result.

-3.b If the institution, because of University or program financial exigency, terminates appointments, it will not at the same time make new appointments in any rank in the same program, department, or College, except in extraordinary circumstances where a serious distortion in the academic program would otherwise result.

-3.c In all cases of termination of a tenured appointment because of University or program financial exigency, the place of the faculty member concerned will not be filled by one or more replacements with substantially identical teaching obligations within a period of three years, unless the released faculty member has been offered reinstatement and at least 30 days in which to accept or decline it.

-4. Those tenured faculty members identified for termination of tenured appointments shall have the same rights of appeal as provided for in any case of involuntary loss of tenure, at Chapter 4.3.4 supra.
-The challenge to the proposed termination may address, inter alia:
+- 3. The Ad Hoc Committee and the Board of Trustees or its designee are to adhere to the following practices in recommending and enacting the termination of tenured faculty members. - a.
+The appointment of a faculty member with tenure shall not be terminated in favor of retaining a faculty member without tenure in the same program, department, or College, except in extraordinary circumstances where a serious distortion of the academic program would result. - b.
+If the institution, because of University or program financial exigency, terminates appointments, it will not at the same time make new appointments in any rank in the same program, department, or College, except in extraordinary circumstances where a serious distortion in the academic program would otherwise result. - c.
+In all cases of termination of a tenured appointment because of University or program financial exigency, the place of the faculty member concerned will not be filled by one or more replacements with substantially identical teaching obligations within a period of three years, unless the released faculty member has been offered reinstatement and at least 30 days in which to accept or decline it. - 4.
+Those tenured faculty members identified for termination of tenured appointments shall have the same rights of appeal as provided for in any case of involuntary loss of tenure, at Chapter 4.3.4 supra.
+The challenge to the proposed termination may address, inter alia: - a.

-4a.
 The existence and extent of the condition of program or University financial exigency.
 The burden will rest on the administration to prove the existence and extent of the condition.
-The findings of the Ad Hoc Committee in a previous proceeding involving the same declaration of financial exigency may be used.
+The findings of the Ad Hoc Committee in a previous proceeding involving the same declaration of financial exigency may be used. - b.

-4b.
 The validity of the educational judgments and the criteria used for identification.
-However, the recommendations of the Ad Hoc Committee on these matters are presumptively valid.

-4c.
-Whether the criteria are being properly applied in the individual case.

-5. After the exhaustion of this process (or if the tenured faculty member declines to challenge the proposed termination), the Board of Trustees will terminate the tenure of the identified faculty members.
+However, the recommendations of the Ad Hoc Committee on these matters are presumptively valid. - c.
+Whether the criteria are being properly applied in the individual case. - 5.
+After the exhaustion of this process (or if the tenured faculty member declines to challenge the proposed termination), the Board of Trustees will terminate the tenure of the identified faculty members.

-4.5.3 Re-Appointment/Retraining for Alternative Suitable Position
+4.6.2 Re-Appointment/Retraining for Alternative Suitable Position the affected faculty member can become qualified for another position in the University, the faculty member shall be entitled to one year's leave at that faculty member's prior salary to obtain that retraining.

 Before terminating a tenured appointment on grounds of financial or program exigency/discontinuance, the University of La Verne, with the participation of the affected faculty member, will make every effort in good faith to place the faculty member concerned in another suitable position within the University of La Verne.
-If, with one year or less of retraining, the affected faculty member can become qualified for another position in the University, the faculty member shall be entitled to one year's leave at that faculty member's prior salary to obtain that retraining.
+If, with one year or less of retraining,